Exclusive: U.S. SEC scrutinizes fairness of stock exchange pricing

 The regulatory scrutiny is part of a broader effort by the SEC under Chairman Jay Clayton to improve transparency around exchange pricing and ensure it is fair and equitable as required under the Exchange Act.

-“The SEC has thrown the gauntlet down,” said Chester Spratt, a finance professor at Carnegie Mellon University and a former chief economist at SEC.
-Tiered pricing will likely emerge as a central issue in the debate, said Spratt, who has a working paper on the topic.
+“The SEC has thrown the gauntlet down,” said Chester Spatt, a finance professor at Carnegie Mellon University and a former chief economist at SEC.
+Tiered pricing will likely emerge as a central issue in the debate, said Spatt, who has a working paper on the topic.

 Tackling U.S. exchanges is one of the few areas where Republicans and Democrats agree.
 Republicans believe the current rules are anti-competitive, while Democrats worry existing exchange structures and incentives could hurt small and large investors.